Klammertime/CS-22A-JavaScript-for-Programmers/README.md

   * How to make a **deep copy** of an array or any object by converting it to JSON then parsing it back.

 * **AJAX**
+  * Sending requests to the server, XMLHttpRequest object, handling asynchronous responses, retrieving the responses, combining with Node.js, AJAX with JSON, AJAX with jQuery.

 * **Promises**
+  * ES6 introduction of a new way to perform asynchronous programming with the promise - an object representing a still unknown result.

 * **Client-Side Storage**
+  * Web storage API including localStorage and sessionStorage objects.

 * **HTML5 APIs**
+  * History management(history.pushState, history.popstate, history.state), Geolocation API, web workers and web sockets.

 * **The Model-View-Controller Design Pattern**
+  * Introduction of an organizational paradigm with many advantages: easier maintenance, reuse, testing, complexity tamed, specialization and parallel development.

 * **Web Application Design Considerations**
+  * 3-tier architecture, the web stack and scalability.

 * **Testing**
   * Test Driven Development (TDD): we used Selenium, a browser automation tool commonly used for automating the testing of web applications.